Accenture/accenture.github.io/_drafts/trying-out-kubernetes-1-2.md

 ./kube-up.sh
 {% endhighlight %}

 ## Starting a simple service

 With version 1.2, Kubernetes has simplified the application definition so that the yaml-based configuration isn't needed.
 With the run command, a service can be started and the configuration can be edited later so that the yaml-based configuration file is provided by Kubernetes for editing.

 ### Running a simple image

-Creating and starting a service with the new run-command looks like
+Creating and starting a service with the new run-command looks like:

 {% highlight bash %}
 ./kubectl.sh run iletest --image=sirile/go-image-test --replicas=2 --port=80 --expose